thesnoom/win-sec-check/README.md

 - Administrators                      - Administrators have complete and unrestricted access to the ...
 - Backup Operators                    - Backup Operators can override security restrictions for the ...
 - Cryptographic Operators             - Members are authorized to perform cryptographic operations....
+- Device Owners                       - Members of this group can change system-wide settings....
 - Distributed COM Users               - Members are allowed to launch, activate and use Distributed ...
 - Event Log Readers                   - Members of this group can read event logs from local machine...
 - Guests                              - Guests have the same access as members of the Users group by...